Gabagool-Technologies/gaba-burn/README.md

 This repository is where we iterate quickly on native kernels (Zig), quantized primitives, route optimization algorithms, **and ML model training** so you can ship models that run well everywhere from browsers to clouds.

-## Cargo.lock in Version Control

-**YES** - Cargo.lock should be committed for:
-- Binary crates (applications like gaba-train-cli)
-- Reproducible builds across team
-- CI/CD consistency

-Already in repo and tracked.
-Do not add to .gitignore.

 ## New Features (November 2025)

 ### Singularity Engine - Adaptive ML Optimization